-13. Adopt rules that prohibit registered nurse practitioners or certified nurse midwives from dispensing a schedule II controlled substance that is an opioid, except for an implantable device or an opioid that is for medication-assisted treatment for substance use disorders.
+13. Adopt rules that prohibit registered nurse practitioners, clinical nurse specialists or certified nurse midwives from dispensing a schedule II controlled substance that is an opioid, except for an implantable device or an opioid that is for medication-assisted treatment for substance use disorders.

-14. Adopt rules establishing educational requirements for the certification of school nurses.
+14. Adopt rules establishing educational requirements to certify school nurses.

 15. Publish copies of board rules and distribute these copies on request.